Check Templates

 The Coverage setting applies to most rule types and allows you to specify the percentage of records that must meet the validation criteria.

-3. Description (Required): Enter a detailed explanation of the check template, including its purpose, applicable data, and relevant information to ensure clarity for users.
+4. Description (Required): Enter a detailed description of the check template, including its purpose, applicable data, and relevant information to ensure clarity for users.
+If you're unsure of what to include, click on the "đź’ˇ" lightbulb icon to apply a suggested description based on the rule type.

 Enter the desired key-value pairs (e.g., DataSourceType: SQL Database and PriorityLevel: High).
 After entering the necessary metadata, click "Confirm" to save the custom metadata.